 Undergraduate Music Theory and Ear Training Guidelines

-If you are a music major, minor, or concentrator, or otherwise planning to enroll in basic theory or ear training courses this year, please familiarize yourself with these policies.
+If you are a music major or concentrator, or otherwise planning to enroll in Music Theory or Ear Training courses this year, please familiarize yourself with these policies.

-Please note that in the document below, the acronym MMC stands for "Music majors, minors, and concentrators,” and ET stands for “Ear Training.”
+Please note that in the document below, the acronym MMC stands for "Music majors and concentrators,” and ET stands for “Ear Training.”